 (SEE ALSO: When is buying miles worth it?
 Only in these 3 instances)

-If you do that, I recommend buying at least 3,000 points so you get a discount.
+If you do that, I recommend buying enough points to get the full discount.
 You can find the link to this promotion here

 Generally if you’re looking to get a lot of points in a (relatively) short period of time, it’s better / cheaper to sign up for a new Marriott credit card, if you’re eligible.
-You can find more information on our top credit cards page.
+Here are a few of the current welcome offers on Marriott credit cards

 Note: the affiliate links in this post support the blog and our bloggers.
 If you do use one of our links, thank you!